 Some state laws require drivers in that state to operate under what is known as “implied consent.”
 This means that any and all drivers who are stopped or “pulled-over” on suspicion of DUI must submit to either a breath, blood, or urine test if and as requested by the arresting officer.
-If you were asked or required to take a DUI urine test, a skilled DUI attorney after reviewing your arrest details online free through our site, can help you immediately.
+If you were asked or required to take a urine test screening, a specialist DUI attorney after reviewing your arrest online free through our site, can help you immediately.

 This also creates a difficult situation in which drivers feel that they need to obey while knowing that doing so may well subject themselves to a test that has proven to yield often less than accurate results.
-If you have been charged with a DUI by urine test results, have your arrest details examined online through us soon as you can do so, to discuss your options to beat a DUI urine test case, before your available options run out.
+If you have been charged with a DUI or DWI because of what the urine results are, have your arrest details assessed online through us soon as you can do so.
+We will discuss your best legal defense options to defeat a urine test BAC or drug case, before your available options run out.

-What Is The Purpose Of A DUI Urine Test?
+What is the Purpose of a DUI Urine Test?

-If you submit to a breath test which produces a reading of .08 or less, police officers sometimes request the urine test.
+If you submit to a breath test which produces a reading of .08 or less, police officers sometimes request the urine test to screen further for alcohol, or the presence of drugs such as Marijuana and other types of chemical substances.
 If a police officer has ruled out alcohol by itself due to the breath test, but still believes that you are under the influence, they may automatically suspect the influence of drugs, and therefore they use urine tests to find traces of those alleged drugs.

-The Problem With DUI Urine Tests And Reliability
+The Problem with DUI Urine Tests and Reliability

 Though often employed by police officers, these tests have shown to be unsuccessful in pinpointing the exact time a drug was used or an alcohol beverage consumed.
 For example, you could be found guilty on the basis of a certain cough syrup ingested many hours before that falsely skewed the readings.

-After your arrest details can be examined, an experienced DUI attorney can and will work for you by helping to show the best possibilities how to successfully beat urine test results well before any potential trial even begins if there were any mistakes made during your arrest.
-Through the use of your DUI attorney’s tactics and effective advocacy, you may be able to prove the unreliability of the DUI urine tests at your court date.
+After your arrest can be examined, a top local DUI attorney can and will work for you by helping to show the best possibilities how to successfully challenge urine test results well before any potential trial even begins if there were any mistakes made during your arrest.
+Through the use of your DUI attorney’s tactics and effective advocacy, you may be able to prove the unreliability of the urine tests at your court date.